 Another special approach includes Memory Built-in Self-Test.
 This is for detecting failures in embedded memories and interface logic.
 The more and more on-chip storage capabilities, which are now exceeding Gigabits of embedded SRAM- the new industry norm, are a challenge for Memory BIST.

 Here, the hierarchical DFT methodology, which requires complete automated solutions with user directives across all parameters, comes to the rescue by InSemi.
-Furthermore, access time to all BIST controllers and access to fail data for volume analysis of memory test failures is also vital component.
+Furthermore, access time to all BIST controllers and access to fail data for volume analysis of memory test failures is also a vital component.

-InSemiTech works in close collaboration with IC/SoC designers and ‘memory’ providers to continuously confirm our BIST solutions over the state-of-the-art techniques and memory designs.
+InSemiTech works in close collaboration with IC/SoC designers and ‘memory’ providers to continuously confirm our BIST solutions over state-of-the-art techniques and memory designs.

 Improving Yield with DFT